Serving all people by providing personalized health and wellness through exemplary care, education and research.

-A: The exact cause of prostate cancer is not known.
-Men whose close relatives have had prostate cancer are more likely to get it, suggesting that there are genetic factors.
-Some studies have found that diets high in red meat or high-fat dairy products seem to slightly increase risk.
-Studies are being done to see if exposure to certain materials, such as the metal cadmium, increases the risk of developing prostate cancer.
+The exact cause of prostate cancer is not known.
+Men with close relatives who have had prostate cancer are more likely to get it.
+So it may be linked to genes.
+Some studies have found that diets high in red meat or high-fat dairy foods seem to slightly increase risk.
+Studies are being done to see if contact with certain chemicals increases the risk for prostate cancer.

-A: Many men have no symptoms.
+Many men with prostate cancer have no symptoms.
 The cancer is often found during a digital rectal examination (DRE) or a PSA blood test.
-These are the most common symptoms of prostate cancer (although prostate symptoms are more commonly caused by non-cancerous conditions, such as BPH):
+These are the most common symptoms of prostate cancer:

 A need to urinate often, especially at night